stephenrong/mutation-paper/README.md

 ### Contents:

-data/ folder contains all required data files for performing simulations and supporting data for plotting results, with the exception of the file data/hg19-unipAliSwissprot-introns.txt (too large at 974 Mb), which can instead be downloaded from the UCSC Table Browser (GRCh37/hg19 assembly, Genes and Gene Predictions group, UniProt track, SwissProt Aln. table, introns only, accessed on 2018/07/05).
+data/ contains all required data files for performing simulations and supporting data for plotting results, with the exception of the file data/hg19-unipAliSwissprot-introns.txt (too large at 974 Mb), which can instead be downloaded from the UCSC Table Browser (GRCh37/hg19 assembly, Genes and Gene Predictions group, UniProt track, SwissProt Aln. table, introns only, accessed on 2018/07/05).

-results/ folder contains placeholder directories for simulations and figures.
+results/ contains placeholder directories for simulations and figures.

-scripts/ folder contains the following scripts:
+scripts/ contains the following scripts:

 - mu_sims_matrix.R is used to preprocess ERM rates from Carlson et al. Nat.
 Comm.
 2018 into mutation rate profiles with varying levels of mutational bias.
 Output files are already included in data/.